 majority of mankind will live right here on earth, according to God's original purpose

-with Jesus in his heavenly kingdom, by which God will bring about
+with Jesus in his heavenly kingdom, which will "break up the works of the Devil"

 • "Born again" does not refer

 • The nation of Israel was born as God's people at Mount Sinai when God